Chicago Copyright Attorneys & Lawyers

 Service Mark Overview

-A service mark can be a phrase, a logo, a graphic, a name, or other mark that identifies your business as a provider of services distinct from other businesses.
+A service mark can be a phrase, a logo, a graphic, a name, or other marks that identify your business as a provider of services distinct from other businesses.

 Although closely related, service marks and trademarks differ in some crucial ways.
 A trademark is used by a business that sells products, such as clothing or jewelry.
 A service mark is used by a business that offers services, such as dining or plumbing.
 If your business offers services rather than goods, your branding would generally be a service mark.